windwild/reverland.github.com/_posts/2013-08-13-notes-on-anti-virus-evasion.md

 1. Don't be stupid.
 Do anything at your own risk.
 2. There is nothing too hard to learn.
 If you find something really hard to understand.
 [Try harder](http://www.offensive-security.com/when-things-get-tough/), you may lack of some necessary requirements, please refer to References section yourself.
 3. There are lots of Unix tools to use for linux, so I use gentoo linux as my experiment environment.
 You can use anything you like.
 4. I'm not a native English speaker, but I hope this article is interesting and useful to many non-Chinese speakers.
 So I write every word in a language I'm not familiar.
-The article may full with mistakes, but you can understand what I'm saying is enough.
+The article may full with grammer mistakes, but you can understand what I'm saying is enough.
 Happy hacking.
 5. Last but not least, Never upload your samples to a online scanner website like virustotal or so if you are a penetration tester and want to use your payload later.
 Check it on your local machine. you can alse try [novirusthanks](http://vscan.novirusthanks.org/) with `Do not distribute the sample` marked.

 ## Theory: How Antivirus software works